If the photos appear fuzzy, viewing on your mobile device’s desktop version clears them up

-At some point close to 2 or 3 am, we fell asleep, and then woke up at 5am when my alarm went off, and we realized that we were both covered in a super attractive rash.
+At some point close to 2 or 3 am we fell asleep, and when we woke up at 5am after my alarm went off, we realized that we were both covered in a super attractive rash.

 Romantic my ass.
 Claw foot tubs seem very charming and adorable, until you see what they were actually like in the 1920’s.
 Not only are they narrow (and sometimes on top of your friend’s bed), but the shower curtain completely surrounds you, giving the impression that you are inside of a large Ziploc.
 A Ziploc that other strangers have been in before you, and possibly left behind pieces of themselves that might touch you, and I don’t know, kill you.
 That is, if you aren’t first killed by any number of scenarios that I’ve seen occur in claw foot tubs, in horror movies.

 If only someone had mentioned how scary this place looked before we checked in…

 I then grabbed my suitcase and made my way outside to a waiting cab, where two guys on scooters whistled, pointd at us, and began to make their way over before I jumped into the cab and she went back inside the hotel.

 When all was said and done, I think that His Better Half summed it up best when she said “well, what I have learned today, is that money means something.”

 Then I headed to the airport where I was the second to last person to board a completely full flight, flew across the country between two sleeping people, and was picked up by a car service to take me home, while the driver repeatedly told me how beautiful I was, how lucky my husband was, how excited he was for his wife to have their baby, asked if he could spend some more time with me (wtf?), and then he got sick.

 In the car.
 Not from his mouth.